-There are currently no known PEEPS in place at Bathurst Block 2; however, should any resident's complete an 'Emergency Evacuation Support Request Form', this will trigger a PCFRA and subsequent PEEP.
+PEEPs are in place for a number of residents at Block 2 with information held in the Secure Information Box; Should any resident's complete an 'Emergency Evacuation Support Request Form', this will trigger a PCFRA and subsequent PEEP.

 5.4.
 Are PEEP's readily available to responding Emergency Services in the Secure Information Box?